Sketchfellow/Fun-AI-Scripts/README.md

 ## Prerequisites:

-- Python 3.9+ to use Gemini
+- Python 3.9+ to use Gemini.
+If you don't have it, download and install it from [python.org](https://www.python.org/).
-- Install google-generativeai Python library
+- Install google-generativeai Python library using pip on your terminal:
   ```bash
   pip install -q -U google-generativeai
   ```